rickabrac/iOSSQLiteSearch/README.md

 • Handle brand trademarks (see above)

-## Interface

-• Enter one or more search terms (leave space at end to perform exact match on last term)

-  to search for products that match all terms

-• To filter by brand, include "/nike" for example to only see matching Nike products.

-• To list all brands, enter "/"

-• To search by serial number, enter "#<serial-number-fragment>"

-• To perform an exact-match search on the trailing term, include a trailing space.

 ## Testing

 • This app uses the snapshot-testing package for view controller tests instead of a traditional XCode UI test.